ibm-mas/ansible-devops/ibm/mas_devops/roles/sls/README.md

 - Default: None

 ### bootstrap.license_file [Deprecated in SLS 3.7.0]
 Defines the License File to be used to bootstrap SLS.
 Don't set if you wish to setup entitlement later on.
 Note: this variable used to be called bootstrap.entitlement_file and defaulted to `{{mas_config_dir}}/entitlement.lic`, this is no longer the case and `SLS_LICENSE_FILE` has to be set in order to bootstrap.
 This is now deprecated in SLS 3.7.0.
-Use this only for older versions of SLS.
+Use this only for versions up to 3.6.0.

 - Optional
 - Environment Variable: `SLS_LICENSE_FILE`